xrviv/bitcoinAppReproducibilityVerificationScripts/README.md

 ## What Are Reproducible Builds?

 A build is *reproducible* when independent parties can compile the same source revision and obtain identical binaries.
 Reproducibility matters because it allows end users to verify that the binaries they install match the audited source, reducing the risk of supply-chain attacks or unreviewed changes.
+For more information, visit [reproducible-builds.org](https://reproducible-builds.org/)

 ## About WalletScrutiny

-WalletScrutiny documents the security posture of Bitcoin and Lightning wallets.
+[WalletScrutiny](https://walletscrutiny.com) documents the security posture of Bitcoin and Lightning wallets.
 Part of that review involves checking reproducibility claims—if a wallet project publishes source code, WalletScrutiny attempts to rebuild it and compare the resulting artifacts against what is distributed on app stores or vendor websites.
 These scripts encapsulate repeatable workflows for that verification.

 ## Repository Layout